Sudheerki3/variance/README.md

 #### Steps
 1. Sort historical returns in ascending order.
-2. Identify the quantile at (1−Confidence Level).
+2. Identify the quantile at $(1−Confidence Level)$.
 3. Compute CVaR as the average of returns below the VaR threshold.

 #### Equations
 - VaR:
   $$ \text{VaR}_{\text{Historical}} = \text{Quantile at } (1 - \text{Confidence Level}) $$
   Where:
-  - Confidence Level : The percentage level at which risk is estimated (e.g., 95%).
+  - $Confidence Level$ : The percentage level at which risk is estimated (e.g., 95%).

 - CVaR:
   $$ \text{CVaR}{\text{Historical}} = \frac{\sum{r \leq \text{VaR}} r}{N} $$
   Where:
-  - \( r \): Returns below the VaR threshold.
+  - $r$: Returns below the VaR threshold.
-  - \( N \): Total number of returns below VaR.
+  - $N$: Total number of returns below VaR.

 ---